Five Key Factors Drive the Internet Growth Trajectory

 • Know your current environment.
 An inventory of the current environment should provide a good indication of whether systems contain sensitive data, including taxpayers' personally identifiable information and/or mission-critical data and (legacy) applications.
 This will provide an excellent start to planning for cloud services adoption.

 You have read this article cloud services / collaboration / government / private cloud / public cloud / public sector / Storage with the title May 2012.
-You can bookmark this page URL http://apfurtado.blogspot.com/2012/05/cloud-based-collaboration-services-in.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2012/05/cloud-based-collaboration-services-in.html.
 Thanks!